JeffDeCola/my-go-examples/README.md

 * STRUCTS

   * [structs-basic](https://github.com/JeffDeCola/my-go-examples/tree/master/structs-and-types/structs/structs-basic)

-    _Declaring a struct, creating instances and accessing fields._
+    _- Declaring a struct, creating instances and accessing fields._
   * [structs-nesting-embedding](https://github.com/JeffDeCola/my-go-examples/tree/master/structs-and-types/structs/structs-nesting-embedding)

-    _Nesting and embedding a struct inside another struct, and how field access differs between them._
+    _- Nesting and embedding a struct inside another struct, and how field access differs between them._

 * CONSTRUCTORS

   * [constructor-simple](https://github.com/JeffDeCola/my-go-examples/tree/master/structs-and-types/constructors/constructor-simple)

-    _Constructors are functions that build and return a new instance of a struct, often with defaults._
+    _- Constructors are functions that build and return a new instance of a struct, often with defaults._
   * [constructor-with-error](https://github.com/JeffDeCola/my-go-examples/tree/master/structs-and-types/constructors/constructor-with-error)

-    _Expanding on constructor-simple to add a configuration struct and error handling._
+    _- Expanding on constructor-simple to add a configuration struct and error handling._

 * GENERICS

   * [generics-function](https://github.com/JeffDeCola/my-go-examples/tree/master/structs-and-types/generics/generics-function)

-    _A generic function uses a type parameter so a and b are the same type, and so is the result - one function for many types instead of copy-pasting._
+    _- A generic function uses a type parameter so a and b are the same type, and so is the result - one function for many types instead of copy-pasting._
   * [generics-type](https://github.com/JeffDeCola/my-go-examples/tree/master/structs-and-types/generics/generics-types)

-    _A generic type uses a type parameter so one definition serves every element type, instead of writing one type per element._
+    _- A generic type uses a type parameter so one definition serves every element type, instead of writing one type per element._

 ## TESTING

 * UNIT TESTS

-  * _Coming soon._
+  * _- Coming soon._

 * TABLE-DRIVEN TESTS

-  * _Coming soon._
+  * _- Coming soon._

 * BENCHMARKS

-  * _Coming soon._
+  * _- Coming soon._

 * FUZZING

-  * _Coming soon._
+  * _- Coming soon._

 ## STANDARD GO PACKAGES